gregpalmr/alluxio-initd/README.md

 ### Step 2.
 Modify the init.d scripts

 In each Alluxio init.d script there is a section at the top of the file that specifies when the script will be executed.
-For example, here is the section for the alluxio-master init.d script that shows it will be started in run levels 3,4 and 5 and will only be started after some other services are started, like $network, $named, $syslog and other.
+For example, here is the section for the alluxio-master init.d script that shows it will be started in run levels 3, 4 and 5 and will only be started after some other services are started, like $network, $named, $syslog and others.

      ### BEGIN INIT INFO
      # Provides:        alluxio-master